-The cultural mix of the Minab market is unique – even to my well-traveled eyes.
+The Minab market is a unique mix – even to my well-traveled eyes.

 The “Panjshambe Bazaar” attracts people from all over the Hormozgan region of southern Iran.
-And amid the Farsi dialect of Minabi, other languages spoken here include Arabic and Urdu.
+Languages spoken include a Minabi dialect of Farsi, alongside Arabic and Urdu.

 Photographing people in conservative Islamic societies is often difficult.
 (Likewise tribal Africa and indigenous Andean cultures).